rifandani/vscode-ecosystem/README.md

 ## Region

-Automatic code regions marker and view all marker easily in your editor.
+Automatic code regions marker, search, and delete markers easily in your editor.

 Check the full details in [region docs](./src/docs/region.md)